Solar Guide

 Grand Junction Area Utility Providers

-Grand Junction residents are primarily served by Xcel Energy, with electricity rates slightly below Colorado’s 2023 average of 14.30¢ per kWh but still competitive compared to the national average of 16.0¢ per kWh.
+This rate sits slightly above Colorado’s 2023 average of 14.30¢ per kWh but remains below the national average of 16.0¢ per kWh, reflecting the region’s energy infrastructure.

 Grand Junction Utilities Electricity Rates